HomeSmall BusinessWhy Communication Strategy Is Now a Core Business Decision in Canada

 • Reduced disruption during change

-Leadership teams increasingly recognize that communication decisions affect revenue, reputation, and long-term stability.
+Leadership teams increasingly see that communication decisions affect revenue, reputation, and long-term stability.

 At the center of this shift is Hosted PBX, also known as Cloud PBX.
 Instead of relying on physical systems installed at each location, Hosted PBX operates through central data centers and is managed using web-based platforms.